 #4) Exposed Database Backups

-Encryption and auditing of production database and backups is the best form of securing corporate sensitive data.
+Encryption and auditing of production databases and backups is the best form of securing corporate sensitive data.

 #5) Misconfiguration Of Database

-Some threat found on the database is as a result of misconfiguration of the database.
+Some of the threats found in the database are as a result of misconfiguration of the database.
 Attackers usually take advantage of the database that has a default account and configuration setting.